 There is more to go over from this earnings report, and I hope to have more analysis before the weekend, but for now, one other thing worth mentioning is the status of IonQ’s pending acquisition of chipmaker and “quantum foundry” SkyWater Technology.
 IonQ did not have much to say during the earnings report, but the deal is still on track to close later this year.
 However, there have been recent reports that the deal is facing increasing scrutiny from federal regulators.

-After earnings, IonQ stock (NASDAQ: IONQ) was down almost 6% to under $50 per share.
+After earnings, IonQ stock (IONQ) was down almost 6% to under $50 per share.
 Hard to know what to make of that, but it had gone on a bit of a run recently in anticipation of a strong quarter.
 Analysts seem to have had an overwhelmingly positive reaction to the first quarter report, so perhaps upgrades are on the way.

 Leave a comment